TudorOrban/Cartan-Skia/README.md

 **Cartan**

 Cartan is a basic web browser developed in Rust.
-It uses iced for the Browser UI and a custom rendering engine using the Skia safe wrapper.
+It uses the Skia safe wrapper for rendering both the outer browser app as well as the webpage HTML-CSS.